C String Extraction: Standard, Custom & Multibyte Guide

 Filename: report.txt

-7.2 Using strstr to Get the Text After a Specific Keyword
+7.2 strstr Using strstr to Retrieve the String After a Specific Keyword

-• Using strrchr allows you to obtain the position of the last occurrence of a specific character (/).
+• strrchr the last occurrence of a specific character (/) position can be obtained

-• By copying from pos + 1, you can retrieve only the filename.
+• pos + 1you can obtain only the file name

 Basic Syntax

-Using strstr, you can search for a specific string (keyword) and retrieve the text that follows it.
+strstr Using strstr, you can search for a specific string (keyword) and retrieve the substring that follows its position.

 char *strstr(const char *haystack, const char *needle);

-strstr returns the address of the position when it finds needle.
+strstr returns the address of the position if it finds needle.

 #include <stdio.h>